 Size and Space

-Toddler beds are typically smaller and lower to the ground than twin beds, at 27 inches x 52 inches.
+What is a toddler bed?
+A toddler bed compared to twin bed is typically smaller and lower to the ground than twin beds, at 27 inches x 52 inches.
 This can make them a more comfortable and accessible option for younger children.
 However, because they are smaller, your child may outgrow a toddler bed relatively quickly.

-Twin beds are larger, measuring 38 inches wide by 75 inches, and can accommodate your child as they grow into their teen years.
+Are toddler beds twin size?
+No, twin beds are larger, measuring 38 inches wide by 75 inches, and can accommodate your child as they grow into their teen years.
 If you're worried about space, you can find twin beds for small rooms to maximize the bedroom area.
 You can also look for loft twin beds, so you can use the bottom part as a study or lounge area or both.

 Safety Features